Many different factors contribute to how an individual may be affected by contamination.

 - Use raised planter boxes and fill with certified clean soil purchased from a reputable retailer.

-> - Alternatively, choose a spot for your veggie garden, dig out the top half a metre of soil and dispose at an appropriately licensed landfill.
+- Alternatively, choose a spot for your veggie garden, dig out the top half a metre of soil and dispose at an appropriately licenced landfill.
 Lay an impervious material such as high-density polythene or polyethylene sheeting and backfill with certified clean soil purchased from a reputable nursery or landscape supply store.

-> - Wash all home-grown produce thoroughly prior to consumption.
+- Wash all home-grown produce thoroughly prior to consumption.

 - Get your soil tested.
 Macquarie University runs a soil metal testing program called VegeSafe, you can submit up to five soil samples for metals analysis, information is provided on their website regarding correct sampling techniques.
 However, keep in mind that VegeSafe only tests for some common contaminants and will not determine if your soil is free of all suspected contamination.

 Asbestos is a known contaminant that is a potential health risk when airborne asbestos fibres are inhaled.
 A person's chance of developing asbestos-related disease depends on how much asbestos they were exposed to and for how long.